openjfx/javafx-maven-plugin/README.md

 - `includePathExceptionsInClasspath`: When resolving the module-path, setting this value to true will include the dependencies that generate path exceptions in the classpath.
 By default, the value is false, and these dependencies won't be included.
-- `runtimePathOption`: Allows to run the application by adding all the dependencies on either classpath or modulepath.
+- `runtimePathOption`: The default behaviour of the plugin is to place the dependencies either on modulepath or classpath depending on various factors.
+For example, if a dependency contains module descriptor or Automatic-Module-Name it will be placed on the module-path. `runtimePathOption` configuration allows to run the application by placing all the dependencies on either classpath or modulepath.

-If set as CLASSPATH, a Launcher class ([like this one](https://github.com/openjfx/samples/blob/master/CommandLine/Non-modular/CLI/hellofx/src/hellofx/Launcher.java)) is required to run a JavaFX application.
+    If set as `CLASSPATH`, a Launcher class ([like this one](https://github.com/openjfx/samples/blob/master/CommandLine/Non-modular/CLI/hellofx/src/hellofx/Launcher.java)) is required to run a JavaFX application.
 Also, if a module-info descriptor is present, it will be ignored.

     Values: MODULEPATH or CLASSPATH.

+### Example

-For instance, the following configuration adds some VM options, and a command line argument:
+The following configuration adds some VM options, and a command line argument:

 ```
 <plugin>